danishofcodes/danishofcodes/README.md

 ### 🎯 Future Goals

-I aim to contribute to open source projects, expand my knowledge in developing softwares and modern web applications as well as dive in deep into immersive experiences, interactive simulations, and applications in the AR and VR space, and connect with like-minded individuals in the tech community.
+I aim to contribute to open source projects, because I feel that its imperative to give back to the dev community as much as I have gotten (and am still getting) to learn from them, their problems, their codes and their documentations each and everyday.
+In that way I believe I'll be able expand my knowledge in developing softwares and modern applications.

-Feel free to connect with me for exciting collaborations, discussions, or just to say hi!
-Let's learn and grow together. 😊
+Feel free to connect with me!

 <!---